sierraelery8/sierraelery8/README.md

 ## Writing Project READMEs

-As part of building my portfolio, I updated the README files inside each of my project repositories to follow the structure recommended in the Portfolio Catch-Up resource.
-Each project README includes:
+As part of building my portfolio, I reviewed the README files inside each of my project repositories and updated them to follow the structure recommended in the Portfolio Catch-Up resource.
+Each project README now follows a consistent format that includes:

 ### Project Title and Description
-At the top of each README, I added a clear project title and a short description explaining what the project does and why it matters.
+Each README begins with a clear project title and a short description explaining what the project does and why it matters.

 ### Technologies Used
-I included a **Technologies** section listing the languages, tools, and frameworks used in each project.
+I added a **Technologies** section listing the languages, tools, and frameworks used in each project.

 ### Setup Instructions
-I added a **Setup** section explaining how someone can run the project.
+I included a **Setup** section that explains how someone can run the project.
 This includes:
 1. Cloning the repository
 2. Installing dependencies (if needed)
 3. Running the program or opening the file

-### Screenshots or Output Examples
+### Screenshots or Output Examples (When Applicable)
-For visual projects, I added a **Preview** section with screenshots.
+For visual projects, I added a **Preview** section where screenshots can be included.
-For console-based projects, I included example output.
+For console-based projects, I added space for example output to show how the program behaves.

 ### What I Learned
 Each README ends with a **What I Learned** section where I reflect on: